Barcelona signs Trincão; Carrasco heads back to Atlético - WHIZ News

 Since debuting with Braga in December 2018, Trincão has scored three goals in 29 matches.
-He has played for Portugal’s youth teams and helped it win the under-19 European Championship in 2018 as its top scorer with five goals.
+He has played for Portugal’s youth teams and helped it win the Under-19 European Championship in 2018 as its top scorer with five.

 Barcelona described him as a “talented and quick player with a good left leg” who can play as a winger on either side of the attack.